mdeguzis/RetroRig/README.md

 ![alt text](http://i.imgur.com/Irgv0Fx.png "RetroRig")
 ###### [Version 0.9.8]

+##### News/Anncouncements
+Be sure to checkout the new EmulationStation flavor of RetroRig called [RetroRig-ES](https://github.com/ProfessorKaos64/RetroRig-ES)!
+Things are still in the early stages, but most basic things should be usable.

+## About

 RetroRig is shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.The inspiration for doing this lies almost completely with the RetroPie Project.
 I wanted to provide something similar, but with XBMC, x86_64, and my favorite interface, "Rom Collection Browser."